IDW Publishing: 2020s

 Between April and May 2020, during the COVID-19 pandemic, IDW was forced to furlough and then lay off several employees, including Managing Editor Denton Tipton, Associate Publisher David Hedgecock, Senior Graphic Artist Gilberto Lazcano, Senior Graphic Designer Christa Miesner, and Brand & Marketing Manager Spencer Reeve.
 In July 2020, Chris Ryall announced that he would step down from his position of President, Publisher, and Chief Creative Officer to launch a new imprint named Syzygy Publishing, but he is still editor of future Locke & Key projects.
 Jerry Bennington was promoted to President, Nachie Marsham was promoted to Publisher, and Rebekah Cahalin was promoted to General Manager and Executive Vice President of Operations covering IDW Publishing, and Veronica Brooks was promoted to Vice President of Creative Affairs.

 Around 2021, IDW announced that the comic book license for Disney properties would pass to Marvel Comics, while the license for Lucasfilm's Star Wars passed back to Dark Horse Comics.
 In September 2021, IDW announced that its partnership with Diamond Comic Distributors would switch to Penguin Random House.
 In December 2021, The Library of American Comics announced that they would be moving to Clover Press.
 That same month, John Barber announced that he would step away from the role of Editor-in-Chief.

 In January 2022, IDW announced that they would lose the comic book licenses for Hasbro's Transformers and G.I.
-Joe by the end of the year, but would continue publishing other Hasbro licenses, including My Little Pony and Wizards of the Coast's Dungeons & Dragons.
+Joe by the end of the year, but would continue publishing other Hasbro licenses, including My Little Pony and Wizards of the Coast's Dungeons & Dragons; those licenses would later leave to Boom!
+Studios and Dark Horse Comics respectively.

 On April 27, 2023, IDW cut 39% of their staff and became privately held by delisting from the New York Stock Exchange; the company also restructured its C-suite and experienced an almost 50% drop in its share price.

 On October 16, 2024, IDW announced a rebranding with a new logo.

 In March 2025, IDW announced a partnership with Alien Books.

 On June 16, 2025, according to Bleeding Cool, IDW stated that it would continue its operations for at least one more year.

+In January 2026, IDW announced a new imprint named IDW Crime, which features comic books focused on crime fiction.